 AI safety

 AI safety coverage moves through three modalities: alignment research papers, incident reports from deployed systems, and policy responses to both.
-PulseAugur's safety feed tracks all three — alignment-team blog posts from frontier labs, jailbreak reports, evaluation suite results, incident postmortems, and the regulatory responses that shape what labs ship next.
-The signal we boost: incidents corroborated by multiple independent sources, evaluation results from independent teams, and policy actions from regulators with enforcement authority.
-The signal we demote: vague concerns, speculation about hypothetical risks, and incident reports that haven't been corroborated.
+RdyGo's PulseAugur tracks all three — alignment-team blog posts from frontier labs like Anthropic and OpenAI, jailbreak reports, red-teaming results, incident postmortems, and the regulatory responses that shape what labs ship next.
+The signal we boost: incidents corroborated by multiple independent sources, evaluations from independent groups like Apollo Research and the Alignment Research Center, and policy actions from bodies with enforcement authority — the EU AI Act, the AI Safety Institute, and NIST.
+The signal we demote: vague concerns, speculation about hypothetical risks, and uncorroborated incident reports.

 - Coverage